auriq/essentia_docs/source/reference/loginf.rst

 Usage
 =====

-We will look at a simple 3 column file (:download:`../data/donations.csv`) that record the last name, city, and amount donated to a fictional charity.
+We will look at a simple 3 column file (:download:`donations.csv<data/donations.csv>`) that records the last name, city, and amount donated to a fictional charity.
 In the rawest form, one can execute the following to get the full output::

-  loginf -f donations_1.csv
+  loginf -f donations.csv

   Sources = 1
   Process Time = 0.000